 Critics of the Term Breech Trial emphasized that most of the outcomes included in the “serious” neonatal morbidity composite did not actually portend long-term disability.
 Moreover, as data from countries with low perinatal mortality rates became available, they showed infrequent perinatal deaths, and rates did not differ significantly between mode-of-delivery groups.
 Also, only nulliparas were included in the Term Breech Trial, and fewer than 10 percent underwent radiological pelvimetry.
 And last, the 2-year outcomes for children born during the original multicenter trial showed that planned cesarean delivery was not associated with a reduction in the rate of death or developmental delay (Whyte, 2004).
 Some of the large studies reporting the safety and risks of vaginal delivery for the term breech singleton are discussed further on Delivery Complications.

-These findings prompted the American College of Obstetricians and Gynecologists (2012b) to modify its stance on breech presentation, and it currently recommends that “the decision regarding the mode of delivery should depend on the experience of the health care provider” and that “planned vaginal delivery of a term singleton breech fetus may be ...
+These findings prompted the American College of Obstetricians and Gynecologists (2012b) to modify its stance on breech presentation, and it currently recommends that “the decision regarding the mode of delivery should depend on the experience of the health care provider” and that “planned vaginal delivery of a term singleton breech fetus may be reasonable ...